Altintro/podium/README.md

  	* Skip certain ads: */apiv1/users?skip=2&skip=6*
  	* Recieve only chosen fields of the ads: */apiv1/users?fields=name&fields=alias*
  	* Sort the ads by property: */apiv1/users?sort=name*

+* **Get User Detail**: Get request to */apiv1/users/userObjectId?games=true*

+	(Adding games=true or games=false to the query, populates the 	property *gamesPlaying* of the game being recieved or not, with the Game 	objects that the user is participating in)

 * **Delete User**: Delete request to /apiv1/users/userObjectid